lancsaktibi/bonlieu-mean/README.md

 [Node.js](https://nodejs.org/) - a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://v8.dev/)

+## Development tools used

+[Angular Material](https://material.angular.io/) - Material Design components for Angular

+[npm](https://www.npmjs.com/) - a JavaScript package manager for node.js

+bcryptjs - a library to hash passwords

+body-parser - incoming request body parsing middleware

+dotenv - a module to handle environment variables

+mongoose-unique-validator - a plugin to pre-validate unique fields in a mongoose schema

+multer - a multipart/form data handling middleware for uploading files

+[Visual Studio Code](https://code.visualstudio.com/) - a code editor for building and debugging modern web and clould applications

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.